SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Generate and Download a Self-Signed Certificate

-12. Now that the scratch org has been created, the b2c-crm-sync package has been deployed, and the credentials of the user validated, you can generate a self-signed certificate via the Salesforce Org and download it as a KeyStore.
+12. Now that your scratchOrg user credentials have been validated, you can generate a self-signed certificate via the Salesforce Org and download it as a KeyStore.
 You'll use the cert to mint JWT AuthToken requests presented to the B2C Commerce Account Manager.

 - Enter Setup within your scratchOrg and in the quick-find, search for `cert`.
 - Select the `Certificate and Key Management` option found under the Security menu.